Seal of the president of the Philippines: Description and symbolism

-Uses
+Usage

-The flag of the Philippine president, which contains the coat of arms of the president, is hoisted outside the cockpit of Philippine Airlines Flight PR001 during President Rodrigo Duterte's official visit to Myanmar in March 2017.
+The Presidential Standard, which contains the coat-of-arms, is hoisted outside the cockpit of Philippine Airlines Flight PR001 during President Rodrigo Duterte's official visit to Myanmar in March 2017.

 Section 3 of Executive Order No. 310 outlines the following provisions regarding the use of the presidential seal and associated insignia:

 Except as used by the President of the Philippines or the Vice President of the Philippines or as may otherwise be provided by law or by Presidential issuance, the manufacture, reproduction, sale, purchase for sale, use, display, or possession in commercial quantity of the Coat-of-Arms, Seal, and/or Flag of the President of the Philippines or of the Vice President of the Philippines, respectively, or any likeness or substantial part thereof, shall be permitted only for the following uses: